 Both of these are precursors to cannabidiol (CBD) and delta9-tetrahydrocannabinol (THC) found in the cannabis Sativa plant (as well as other cannabis strains, such as the hemp plant) as acidic forms.
 Little is known of what these cannabinoids can do in and of themselves.
 Yet, more research is beginning to appear as to how CBDa and THCa may have therapeutic potential similar to the effects of cannabis found in other cannabinoids (such as cannabigerol acid [CBGa], cannabigerol [CBG] or cannabinol [CBN]).

 CBDa and THCa help develop a variety of major cannabinoids.
 Throughout this article, we’re offering a definitive guide into CBDa and THCa.
-In the end, we invite you to ask further questions.

 What is CBDa?

 Cannabidiolic acid (CBDa) is the cannabinoid precursor to cannabidiol (CBD) found in the raw cannabis plant.
 Through a process known as decarboxylation, when cannabis is heated or dries up, the compound turns from CBDa to CBD.
 This precursor to CBD is non-psychoactive.
 The potential benefits of CBDa include:

 - Reduces feelings of nausea and vomiting